 Mobile office expenses:

-- must not solicit a vote for anyone (including a political party), solicit financial or non-financial support or party memberships, nor include an advertisement pursuing a commercial purpose
+- must not solicit a vote for any person (including a political party), solicit financial or non-financial support or party memberships, nor include an advertisement pursuing a commercial purpose

 - may include wording and/or symbols for the purpose of identifying or directing constituents to the mobile office location

-- must not contain issues-based or election campaign material (for example, ‘Say yes/no to [Issue]’ or ‘Vote for [campaign policy])
+- must not contain issues-based or election campaign material (for example, ‘Say yes/no to [Issue]’ or ‘Vote for [campaign policy]).
+This limitation only applies to mobile office signage, and does not apply more broadly to other office expenses, such as printed and electronic materials.
+For conditions relating to all office expenses, please visit Conditions for claiming.

 - must conform to the terms of any local government requirements, for example, regarding placement and construction